Relief from Poisonous Plants while on the Trail

 - First, wash the exposed skin with cold water within 10 minutes of exposure.
 It is important that you dilute the urushiol oil as soon as possible.
 If you have soap with you, use it.
 Not all backpackers carry biodegradable soap.
 In that case, just rinse with cold water.
 Although urushiol is not soluble in water, rinsing the skin with plain water is better than doing nothing at all.
 If you can’t find a nearby spring, rinse with the treated drinking water you have.
 Do not wash off the oil with your washcloth/bandana; otherwise, you might spread the oil to other parts of your body.

 - Do not rinse your skin with warm or hot water!
 It is not like you have a hot tap at your disposal in the wilderness, so it seems a little odd to say this; however, one can never assume.
 You might be hiking in an area with hot springs, or just finished treating your water by boiling it.
 If so, don’t use that water.
 Hot water opens the pores and enhances the penetration of the oil into the skin.

 - Wash anything else that came into contact with the plant, such as your clothing, dog, shoes, and laces.
 If you can’t wash clothing or gear with soap while on the trail, do so when you get into town.
-Washing with soap is important because the urushiol oil remains active outside the plant and is not soluble in water alone.
+Washing with soap is essential because the urushiol oil remains active outside the plant and is not soluble in water alone.
 Otherwise, the oil will continue to produce a rash for up to 5 years.

 - If you don’t have water, but carry alcohol-based hand sanitizer or alcohol wipes, clean the area with that.
 Smear it directly on the skin.
 Note: some sources say that the alcohol will help dissolve the oil from the skin while other sources say it accelerates the penetration of the poison into the skin.
 The latter doesn’t make sense to me.
 Alcohol is a solvent and dries out the skin, thus retracts the pores.
 So, in theory, alcohol should work.